sababado/AndroidProjectConverter/README.md

 ##Roadmap
 1. Implement a feature to check for updates to the `apc.jar` file.
-2. Provide another option to specify an Android Test Project and move the contents appropriately to the gradle project.
-3. Work with library projects.
+2. Work with library projects.
-4. Provide an option to use dependencies from maven central instead of local libs if available.
+3. Provide an option to use dependencies from maven central instead of local libs if available.